 So far, I’ve got a multiple unit camera focusing system and control group selection system done.
 I’ve developed a custom projectile turret firing system with simultaneous or alternating fire with multiple barrels, but have yet to develop beam and missile turrets.
 There was a need to test out the effects of the projectiles, so I ended up coding an extensive damage system earlier than I thought I would.
 It contains energy shield, armor, hull, and systems damaging, as well as critical damage and penetration values.
 While almost finished with it, I got sidetracked by trying to develop a radar system for all units and weapon turrets.

 The image at the top of the post is a screenshot of a prototype radar using Unity’s trigger colliders.
 Since I haven’t even started on the visuals for the game, everything you see is just for prototyping only.
-Originally I was going to use the extensive TriggerEventPro 6.0 beta (previously called TargetPro, and is part of the Pool Target Constraint bundle) from Path-o-logical Games as a radar solution.
+Originally I was going to use an asset called TriggerEventPro (previously called TargetPro, and is part of the Pool Target Constraint bundle) from Path-o-logical Games as a radar solution.
 I’m already using their Pool Manager system for projectiles, and they have great support.
 However, I decided to implement my own radar and target solution for a couple of reasons.
 First, I want to become a better programmer, and second, if there is any additional functionality I want to implement or need to fix some problems, it’s much easier to do when looking at my own code.

 Since I never learned programming formally in an institution, I find that I’ve been using many online resources like Stack Overflow, tutorial sites, Unity Answers, Unity’s Scripting Reference, and books to read up on certain concepts.
 I usually try to find many different answers for one problem, and pick what looks to me like the best solution in terms of readability, performance, etc. I also buy cheap assets in the Unity Asset Store just to see how other programmers implement features, and then sometimes try to roll my own.